Ektehelbrede/Jumping-into-C--/README.txt

 This is going to be a super wild ride.
 Hopefully my uploading this stuff is cool... if not let me know, and I'll take it all down!

+Examples in chapters are labeled as ch(chapter number)ex(example number).cpp while end of chapter problems are labeled ch(chapter number)pr(problem number).cpp.
+A couple files I uploaded at the start don't follow this naming scheme.